 Sometimes the interlock device gives a “false positive” reading alcohol and this requires the defendant have an experienced Minnesota DWI attorney working with them to prove that alcohol was not responsible.

 The DWI offender has the choice to use the ignition interlock device in order to keep their driving privileges after a DWI conviction.
 But the offender to pay for the device, its installation, and its maintenance.
 The goal of the device is to keep individuals from repeating their mistake and it is proving to be effective.

-First-time DWI offenders with a blood alcohol content of .16 percent and above, as well as repeat offenders, must use the interlock device to regain their driving privileges.
+First-time DWI offenders with a blood alcohol content of .16 percent and above, as well as repeat offenders, must participate in the Minnesota Ignition Interlock Program to regain their driving privileges.
 If they do not opt for the device, then they cannot legally drive for a minimum of one year.

 For example,offenders with more than three offenses are required to use the interlock device for three to six years or they cannot regain their driving privileges.